 Make sure you speak to the tradesperson about these requirements before any work starts.
 If you hire a tradesperson who is registered with a government approved ‘competent person scheme’, then you will not be required to make applications for building regulations approval yourself.
 Otherwise, you will be required to contact the Building Control Body to submit a full plans application or building notice, as well as paying a fee for an inspection.

-At Hoppy, we make it so quick and easy to find experienced, friendly and reliable local tradesmen.
-We work in partnership with Plentific to bring you the top recommendations for a range of tradesperson services in your area.
-By booking through the Hoppy site, you can rest assured that you’re hiring a Verified Plentific Pro, who has completed a rigorous testing process to ensure they meet our exceptionally high standards.
+At Hoppy, we make it quick and easy to find experienced, friendly and reliable local tradespeople.
+We work in partnership with Rated People to bring you the top recommendations for a range of trades services in your area.